History and Origin of the Oriental Cat Breed

 Given their intelligence and desire to interact, Orientals can also be trained to perform tricks or walk on a leash.
 With patience and some tasty treats, you can teach your Oriental various commands or to navigate an agility course.
 Their whip-smart brains will pick up new skills quickly, and they’ll relish the opportunity to learn something new and the attention that comes with it.

-Overall, the Oriental’s temperament is ideal for an active home where they can be the star of the show and take part in all the family shenanigans.
+Overall, the Oriental’s temperament is perfect for an active home where they can be the star of the show and take part in all the family shenanigans.
 If you’re looking for a feline companion that combines the elegance of a supermodel with the energetic antics of a comedian, and the affection of your best friend, the Oriental cat will fit the bill nicely.
 Just be prepared for the dynamic energy and hearty conversations that will become part of your daily routine!

 Health and Care Requirements